Sagon Penn

-Sagon Penn (1962 - July 4 2002) was a martial arts expert and community leader from Southeast San Diego who worked as a karate teacher and also mentored inner city children in the early 80's.
-Penn was subsequently acquitted for the 1985 controversial shooting death of a San Diego Police officer, the attempted murder of another officer and the attempted murder of a civilian ride along.
+Sagon Penn (1962 – July 4, 2002) was a martial arts expert from Southeast San Diego who worked as a karate teacher and also mentored inner-city children in the early 1980s.
+Penn was subsequently acquitted for the 1985 controversial shooting death of a San Diego police officer, the attempted murder of another officer and the attempted murder of a civilian ride along.

 Multiple altercations and death of officer Riggs

-In 1985 Penn's vehicle was pulled over in the Encanto area during a traffic stop by San Diego Police officers Thomas Riggs and Donovan Jacobs.
-Civilian police ride along Sara Pina-Ruiz was in the squad car when a physical altercation ensued resulting in Penn shooting and killing Riggs with his own service revolver, shooting and injuring Pina-Ruiz.
+In 1985, Penn's vehicle was pulled over in the Encanto area during a traffic stop by San Diego Police officers Thomas Riggs and Donovan Jacobs.
+Civilian police ride along Sara Pina-Ruiz was in the squad car when a physical altercation ensued, resulting in Penn disarming Riggs, subsequently shooting and killing Riggs with his own service revolver, and shooting and injuring Pina-Ruiz.
 Penn also shot and wounded Jacobs and ran him over with the police squad car while fleeing the scene.
 Later that day Penn voluntarily surrendered himself to Police.

 Trials

 Represented by defense attorney Milton Silverman Penn argued that he feared for his life and acted in self-defense after being attacked and beaten.
 Penn was acquitted in 1986 on the more serious murder charge for killing Riggs.
-In a second trial in 1987 Penn was acquitted of all lesser charges.
-San Diego Police including then police chief Bill Kolender publicly criticized the district attorney for not seeking the death penalty against Penn.
-During the first trial the prosecution argued that Penn shot the officers to escape arrest.
+In a second trial in 1987, Penn was acquitted of all lesser charges.
+San Diego Police, including then police chief Bill Kolender, publicly criticized the district attorney for not seeking the death penalty against Penn.
+During the first trial, the prosecution argued that Penn shot the officers to escape arrest.